a2a-2018/a2a-2018/_posts/2018-04-05-Paper-Prototype.md

 ![Figure 2.8](/img/Event8.jpg)
 ![Figure 2.9](/img/Event9.jpg)

-**Task 2: Art Showcasing and Discovery**
+**Task 2: Art Showcasing**

-To begin uploading a file, the user presses the middle button on the tool bar, and are presented with three methods to upload a file.
+To begin uploading a file, the user presses the middle button on the tool bar, and is presented with three methods to upload a file.
 One of these is to use a file directly from the user's device.
 ![Figure 3.1](/img/Upload1.jpg)

 The second option is to use a file stored in some cloud via another application.
 Touching that button will present the user with a menu of potential applications.
 Touching the button again makes the menu disappear.